-Cheeca Rocks is one of the seven coral reefs under threat from disease and pollution that is targeted for rescue in Mission: Iconic Reefs.
+Cheeca Rocks is one of the seven coral reefs under threat from disease and water pollution that is targeted for rescue in Mission: Iconic Reefs.
 Credit: Florida Keys National Marine Sanctuary

 With summer at hand, Gov. Ron DeSantis has signed into law a bill prohibiting Key West and all other Florida cities from banning any sunscreens, even those that damage coral reefs off the coast.